pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 dlv test -- -check.f TestName
 ```

-at the corresponding package directory to start a debugging session that will stop at the entry of the test.
-For example, if you failed on `TearDownTest` in `executor/executor_test.go`, you need to get to `executor/` and run `dlv test -- -check.f TearDownTest` in your shell.
+For example, if you failed on `TearDownTest` in `executor/executor_test.go`, you need to go to the `executor/` directory,  and then  run `dlv test -- -check.f TearDownTest` in your shell.

 ### Understand how TiDB works through debugging

-Other than debugging a bug, it is also recommended to use the debugger for understanding how TiDB works through tracking the execution step by step.
+Besides debugging a bug, it is also recommended to use the debugger to understand how TiDB works through tracking the execution step by step.

 Some TiDB functions are critical for you to understand the internals of TiDB.
 To better understand how TiDB works, you can try pausing the execution for these TiDB functions, and then run TiDB step by step.

 For example,

-1. `[executor/compiler.go:Compile](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/executor/compiler.go#L48)` is where every SQL is compiled and optimized
+1. `[executor/compiler.go:Compile](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/executor/compiler.go#L48)` is where each SQL statement is compiled and optimized.
-2. `[planner/planner.go:Optimize](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/planner/optimize.go#L80)` is where the SQL optimization starts
+2. `[planner/planner.go:Optimize](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/planner/optimize.go#L80)` is where the SQL optimization starts.
-3. `[executor/adapter.go:ExecStmt.Exec](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/executor/adapter.go#L312)` is where the SQL plan turns into executor, and where the SQL execution starts
+3. `[executor/adapter.go:ExecStmt.Exec](https://github.com/pingcap/tidb/blob/5c95062cc34d6d37e2e921f9bddba6205b43ee3a/executor/adapter.go#L312)` is where the SQL plan turns into executor, and where the SQL execution starts.
-4. Each `Open`, `Next` and `Close` function of each executor marks the volcano-style execution logic
+4. Each `Open`, `Next`, and `Close` function of each executor marks the volcano-style execution logic.

-As you are reading the TiDB source code, you are strongly encouraged to set a breakpoint and use the debugger to trace the execution whenever you feel confused or uncertain about the code.
+When you are reading the TiDB source code, you are strongly encouraged to set a breakpoint and use the debugger to trace the execution whenever you feel confused or uncertain about the code.

 ## Using `pprof` for profiling

-For any database system, performance is always an important issue, and if you want to know where the performance bottleneck is, Go provides a powerful profiling tool called `pprof` for this purpose.
+For any database system, performance is always important.
+If you want to know where the performance bottleneck is, You can use a powerful profiling tool called `pprof` provided by Go.

-### Gathering runtime profiling information through HTTP end points
+### Gather runtime profiling information through HTTP end points

 When you have a TiDB server running, normally, it will expose a profiling end point through HTTP at `http://127.0.0.1:10080/debug/pprof/profile`, and you can get the profile result by running the following commands: